Green Your Commute

 - Carpool with coworkers.
 Save a few pounds of CO2 by sharing a ride with your neighbors or coworkers.
 If your office doesn’t already have a carpooling plan, take it upon yourself to see who’s interested.
 Wrap up your next staff meeting by seeing if anyone wants to share a ride, or send out a short memo to solicit feedback.
 You’ll position yourself as an agent of change, saving you and your colleagues time, money and vehicle wear and tear…all while helping the environment.

-Of course, if you live a smaller or more rural environment, car-free tips may not be practical.
+Of course, car-free tips may not be practical in certain areas.
 Fortunately, there are still ways you can reduce your carbon footprint as you travel to and from work.

-- Make the hybrid trade.
-Hybrids are now available in just about any make and model, have better gas mileage and run cleaner than their non-hybrid counterparts.
-If you can’t make the hybrid switch, try to look for a car that has the highest miles per gallon (MPG).
+- Switch to an eletric vehicle or hybrid.
+Hybrids and electric vehicles are now available from just about every manufacturer, have better gas mileage and run cleaner than their counterparts.
+If you can’t make the switch, try to look for a car that has the highest miles per gallon (MPG).
 You’ll burn less gasoline and stretch your dollar.

 - Keep your car in shape.
 Strange but true: keeping your tires properly inflated can save an estimated 2 billion gallons of gas each year.
 In tandem with keeping tires trim, make sure to get regular tune-ups and filter changes—proactive maintenance will help you burn less gas while saving you from car trouble.